Here's why President Joe Biden uses so many different pens to sign executive orders

-While Biden used one pen for his first three orders on Wednesday, some viewers noticed he reached for a series of different pens while signing orders for the US pandemic response on Thursday.
+While Biden used one pen for his first three orders on Wednesday, some viewers noticed him reaching for a series of different pens while signing orders for the US pandemic response on Thursday.
 The pens then stayed with the orders.

 Why so many pens?
 It's a tradition with a purpose.